gemrb/gemrb.github.io/Install.md

 screen.
 If that doesn't happen, check the end of the log for errors and fix the configuration file as needed.
 Usually the game path is set wrong.

-Run the "gemrb" binary, specifying the desired configuration: `gemrb.exe -c torment.cfg`
+Run the "gemrb" binary, specifying the desired configuration: `gemrb.exe -c torment.cfg`.
+If you name the config "GemRB.cfg" and put it in the same folder as the binary, it will use that configuration file automatically and you don't need to specify anything.

 If you're using a touch screen, read this page for the [gesture information](Touch-input.md).